Sunday, February 7, 2021

 Hermine An Empress in Exile by Moniek Bloks

 Hermine was eager to join Wilhelm in his exile at Doorn.
-Unlike Wilhelm, she had the ability to visit Germany, to check on her older children at school, and check on Saabor.
-Her visits to Berlin, especially, allowed Hermine to cultivate access with leading Nazi officials as she was an early supporter of Adolf Hitler and National Socialism.
+Unlike Wilhelm, she could visit Germany, to check on her older children at school, and Saabor.
+Her visits to Berlin, especially, allowed Hermine to cultivate access to leading Nazi officials as she was an early supporter of Adolf Hitler and National Socialism.

 With the self-confidence that she could muster, Hermine ingratiated herself with Nazi officials as she believed Hitler would restore her husband to the throne.
 This never happened.
 The Netherlands was invaded by the Germans in 1940.
 Hermine welcomed the German soldiers.